Informfully/Documentation/docs/source/install.rst

 Configuring Packager
 --------------------

+After you downloaded the code, you need to verify the React Native Packager Hostname.
+We have a small guide for Mac, Linux, and Windows.
 When starting your project, you will see something like this for your project URL:

 .. code-block:: console